-CAD software is increasingly being used for designing unique and appealing jewelry shapes which are both beautiful and complex.
+CAD software is increasingly being used for designing unique and appealing jewelry shapes which are both beautiful and complex for various 3d printing methods.
 With advanced 3D printers readily available, you can literally get all types of jewelry designs transformed into reality.
-To achieve best result, your 3D CAD model needs to comply with certain stipulations so that the glow and originality of jewelry attracts customers instantly.
+To achieve best result using the 3d printing modeling tips, your 3D CAD model needs to comply with certain stipulations so that the glow and originality of jewelry attracts customers instantly.

 We would share with you the factors you need to take care of while creating model for 3d printing for stunning outcomes.